JQCVSC/DVWA-Cloud-Parrot-Lab/README.md

 # DVWA-Cloud-Parrot-Lab
-A secure cloud-based setup for Damn Vulnerable Web Application (DVWA) with Parrot OS integration for advanced security testing and learning.

-# DVWA Cloud Local PenTest

 This project provides a guide for setting up Damn Vulnerable Web Application (DVWA) on a cloud VM and testing it using Parrot OS running locally.

 **Note:** This project is not affiliated with or endorsed by the original DVWA project.

-For the official DVWA repository, please visit [https://github.com/digininja/DVWA](https://github.com/digininja/DVWA).
+## For the official DVWA repository, please visit [https://github.com/digininja/DVWA](https://github.com/digininja/DVWA).

 ## Overview